Best Approximate Quantum Compiling Problems: Special structures

 Fortunately, the results in the next section suggest $L$ would not have to increase at all.
 In the next section, we test $\sequ(L)$ with hardware constraints corresponding to both a star topology and a line topology.
 All three structures perform comparably to $\sequ(L)$ without any hardware constraints.
 Furthermore, $\spin(L)$, another structure that satisfies the line topology hardware constraints, also performs comparably.
 The experiments suggest that different repeating structures, as long as they include all of the qubits, may fill the space equally fast, on average.

 In Table~\ref{tab:my_label_0}, we summarize our main findings for the particular structures we have discussed.

-\begin{remark} Quantum computers can implement gates on disjoint qubits simultaneously.
-Thus, while we measure the length of the structures by the total number of CNOTs units, we can also consider the number of layers needed to implement them.
-In particular, $\spin(L)$ can be implemented with $\lceil 2L/(n-1)\rceil$ layers of CNOT units for $n>3$.
-As another example, the uncompressed version of $\spin(12)$ when $n=4$ is
+\begin{remark} Quantum computers can implement arbitrary gates on disjoint qubits simultaneously.
+Hence, they can implement CNOT units on disjoint qubits simultaneously. \cmt{Thus, while our theory is in terms of length--the number of CNOTs in a structure, two other relevant metrics are CNOT depth---the minimum number of layers of CNOT units in a structure---and circuit depth---the minimum number of layers in a structure.
+Note that if all rotation angles are non-zero, then circuit depth is three plus three times CNOT depth.
+Also, CNOT depth is always smaller than or equal to the length.} In particular, $\spin(L)$ can be implemented with \cmt{CNOT depth} $\lceil 2L/(n-1)\rceil$ for $n>3$.
+As another example, $\spin(12)$ when $n=4$ is